Package 'coconots'

 Description

-Computes the k-step ahead forecast using the models in the coconots package.
+Computes the k-step ahead forecast (distributions) using the models in the coconots package.

 Usage